 You can still find a lot of cheaper Dragon Well, but it will come from other regions and thus not be a true Dragon Well, even if it carries the name.

 Because it is so expensive, it doesn’t generally sell out nearly as quickly.
-The main problem with this tea is that you have to put up with Generation’s website.
+The main problem with this tea is that you have to put up with Teavivre’s website.

 The Highest Quality Green Tea Leaves

 Gyokuro is the best green tea money can buy (apart from Matcha, but that is a matter for a different article—specifically, this one).

 This shade-grown Japanese tea will not come cheap, generally costing twice as much as a Sencha or a Dragon Well.

 The Uji Gyokuro from Art of Tea is the best value.
 It ranges from $60 for 4 oz (~85 cups) to $221 for 1 lb (~340 cups).
 You can steep the leaves more than once though (4-6 times), so you actually get 4-6 times as many cups as indicated.